Best Credit Cards for Bad Credit

 Equifax rates credit scores as follows:

-So, where in one agency your credit score is considered poor, it could be fair in another.
-Don't worry if your credit score is more on the lower end of these credit ratings.
-Your score can change regularly, and you can increase your credit score with a credit builder credit card.
+So, where in one credit agency your credit score is considered poor, it could be fair in another.
+It can also change regularly, and one way you can increase your credit score is with a credit builder credit card.

-Before looking for the right credit builder card, it's important to understand credit cards.
+Before looking for the right credit builder card, it's important to understand how credit cards work.

 The different types of credit cards are:

-• Purchase cards: allow you to make purchases at a 0% interest rate for a set period.
+- 0% Purchase cards: allow you to make purchases at a 0% interest rate for a set period.
 These cards are ideal for spreading the cost of a big purchase.
-Some card providers allow you to stay at a 0% interest fee if you pay back the amount on time.

-• Balance transfer and purchase cards: this card will give you the best of both worlds of balance and transfer cards.
-This option may suit you if your credit rating is good and you can pay off your cards quickly.
+- Balance transfer and purchase cards: this card will give you the best of both worlds and may suit you if your credit rating is good and you can pay off your cards quickly.

-• Money transfer credit cards: this card allows you to transfer money from the card to your debit card.
-People use this card to transfer balances to pay overdrafts.
+- Money transfer credit cards: this card allows you to transfer money from the card to your debit card.
+People use these cards to pay off expensive overdrafts.
 A good credit rating is needed for a money transfer credit card.

-• Travel credit cards: if you're travelling overseas, it can be risky to take cash with you, and your usual credit card may have hefty fees.
-Travel currency cards reduce the cost of using a card abroad.
+- Travel credit cards: if you're travelling overseas, travel currency cards reduce the cost of using a card abroad.

-Taking out a credit card is a serious commitment, and before you start searching for yours, knowing what you're getting into with credit cards is essential.
+Taking out a credit card is a serious commitment, and if you aren't able to repay the debt, you could end up being charged a higher rate of interest, a late fee, and a mark being placed on your credit report.
+That's why before you start searching for yours, knowing what you're getting into is essential.

 Advantages:

-✔️ Spreads the cost of purchases: if you need something, you can use a credit card to help you pay for it before payday, and you can spread the cost of your purchase, making it more affordable.
+✔️ Spreads the cost of purchases: if you need something, you can use a credit card to pay for it and you can pay this back over a period of time.

 ✔️ Building a good credit profile: many people get a credit card to help increase their credit profile so they can apply for a mortgage.